First Quest: Contents

 First Quest, subtitled "The Introduction to Role-Playing Games", is a boxed set intended for players who have no experience with role-playing games, to help them learn the basics of Advanced Dungeons & Dragons and about role-playing generally.
-First Quest comes with an audio CD, complete with 60 tracks, stereo sound and a plastic case.
+First Quest comes with an audio compact disc, complete with 60 tracks, stereo sound and a plastic case.
 The CD begins with a long track which introduces roleplaying as an idea, where the narrator helps a group of young gamers act out a short sample roleplaying session.
 The adventure text directs the Dungeon Master to play certain tracks at various points to reveal clues or enhance the atmosphere.
 The rules are streamlined AD&D rules, intended for novice players and first-time Dungeon Masters (DM).
 The 16-page rule book covers the basics of character creation, combat and spell-casting.
 The Adventure Book contains four scenarios, two of which use the CD.
 Symbols highlight key sections of the text; an exclamation point indicates information requiring the DM's scrutiny, a foot impaled on a spike notes the location of a trap.
 The DM's screen provides step-by-step directions for making saving throws and ability checks.
 A set of reference cards explains the differences between warriors and wizards.